 Tip #5 Holiday promotions

-Friday’s, O’Charleys, Olive Garden, Panera Bread and Red Lobster are just some of the few restaurants that over discounts over the holidays.
-Just this past year you could get money off or even additional $5 gift cards.
+Friday’s, O’Charleys, Olive Garden, Panera Bread, and Red Lobster are just some of the few restaurants that over discounts over the holidays.

 With so many people shopping online, stores and restaurants need to get creative to get our business.
 Why not take advantage and save so you can afford to eat out?